kruegert/krueger-lab/team/index.md

 # {% include icon.html icon="fa-solid fa-users" %}Team

 We plan to form a diverse, highly engaged, and collaborative team of computer scientists, designers, and developers..
 We foster an environment where team members are treated equally, and where we respect and admire our differences.
 We are currently looking for PhD students (apply for 2024), research assistants, and part-time software developers.
-The contact form can be found at the bottom of this page.

 {% include section.html %}